dynatrace-oss/barista/src/lib/form-field/README.md

 <docs-source-example example="FormFieldHintExample"></docs-source-example>

-## Error messages
+## Error messages & Validation

 Error messages can be shown under the form field by adding `<dt-error>` elements inside the form field.
-Errors are hidden initially and will be displayed on invalid form fields, after the user has interacted with the element or the parent form has been submitted.
+By default errors are hidden initially and will be displayed on invalid form fields, after the user has interacted with the element or the parent form has been submitted.
 The errors will appear on top of the hint labels and will overlap them.
+If you want to show the errors at a different time you can customize this behaviour by passing an ErrorStateMatcher to the input used in the form field.

-If a form field can have more than one error state, it is up to the consumer to toggle which messages should be displayed.
+A form field can have more than one error, it is up to the consumer to toggle which messages should be displayed.
 This can be done with `ngIf` or `ngSwitch`.

 <docs-source-example example="FormFieldErrorExample"></docs-source-example>

+See the following example for custom validators working with the form field.

+<docs-source-example example="FormFieldErrorCustomValidatorExample"></docs-source-example>

 ## Prefix & suffix